SB79 Transit Oriented Development Upzoning

 - Santa Clara County

-- Applies only to cities located within:
+- Applies only to incorporated cities and towns located within:

 - Distance Bands: